Editorial Standards

 Completing Part III, Depreciation Of Your Home

-Depreciation is where many filers leave money on the table.
+Depreciation is where many filers leave money on the table, and skipping it does not dodge recapture, because the IRS treats depreciation as allowed or allowable and imputes the missed amount on a later sale.
 You compute depreciation on the building portion only, not land, then multiply by your business‑use percentage.
-For a qualifying home office, the building portion is generally depreciated over 39 years using straight‑line with the mid‑month convention.
+For a qualifying home office, the building portion is generally depreciated over 39 years using straight‑line with the mid‑month convention, because the business‑use portion is treated as nonresidential real property, not the 27.5‑year residential rental category.
 Publication 587 provides the table, and Publication 527 explains the mid‑month convention used for nonresidential real property.

 Determine Home Basis